 The modality I work in is called Gestalt, which is a German word usually defined as ‘Wholeness’ or ‘Completeness.’
 It was at one point going to be called ‘Phenomenological Existential Therapy’, but perhaps wisely the shorter ‘Gestalt’ was coined.
 The originator of Gestalt therapy, Fritz Perls, was very influential in his writing and working in the 1940s and 50s.
 Over the years Perls’ influence has become balanced by a constant flow of ideas by contemporary practitioners and theorists.

-The kind of Gestalt that I practice is focussed on the dialogue between two people in a room.
+The kind of Gestalt therapy that I practice is focussed on the dialogue between two people in a room.
 That relationship is central to the success of the work and in my approach it is the beating heart of it too.
 Suddenly, during the process of working together, insight or new awareness can spring up, as though from nowhere.
 I do feel this is one of the wonderful mysteries of this work.
 However I also have a sense that these ‘Aha! moments’ are founded on the creative alliance – the trust and openness in the therapeutic relationship that fosters creative exploration.

 Gestalt is a very holistic approach, seeing the individual as part of a much wider field that influences feelings and behaviour at an incredibly subtle level *(eg. see Wheeler 2004).
 This interconnectedness of the individual and his/her environment represents a whole new way of seeing the issues that arise for a person.
 With this approach we can let go of the weight of carrying our struggles as though we created them all by ourselves!